10. The Coming of the Messiah

 What does the picture of marriage show us about God’s relationship with His people?
-Do you see symbols in a wedding that have spiritual significance relating to Christ and His Church?
+Whenever you have attended a wedding, what symbols in the ceremony do you think have spiritual significance relating to Christ and His Church?

 The LORD your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing" (Zephaniah 3:17).

 3There will no longer be any curse; and the throne of God and of the Lamb will be in it, and His bond-servants will serve Him; 4they will see His face, and His name will be on their foreheads (Revelation 22:3-4).

 What glorious robes we will be wearing on that day!
 We will be changed into His image and show His glory (2 Corinthians 3:18).
 Can there be anything more glorious than looking into His beautiful face as He pronounces His everlasting love to us?

 7"Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.
 8Fine linen, bright and clean, was given her to wear.”
 (Fine linen stands for the righteous acts of God’s holy people.)
 (Revelation 19:7-8).